henry252525/MarkTex/grammar/README.md

     \item Just barely got bronze!
 \end{enumerate}
 ```

-TODO: Is it a good idea to have the user manually enter the number in an ordered list?
-Or do we want to add a twist to this where the numbering is taken care of by the compiler?

 ## Tables
 TODO: What's a good syntax we can use to make typesetting tables easy?